Azure/device-simulation-dotnet/README.md

    up and running the Storage Adapter microservice, which should be listening at http://127.0.0.1:9022
 1. Open the solution in Visual Studio
-1. Edit the WebService project properties, and define the following environment
+1. Define the following environment variable:
-   variable:
    * `PCS_IOTHUB_CONNSTRING` = {your Azure IoT Hub connection string}
 1. Start the WebService project (e.g. press F5)
 1. Test if the service is running, opening http://127.0.0.1:9003/v1/status
 1. Using an HTTP client like [Postman][postman-url], use the [RESTful API][wiki-createsim-url] to create a simulation.

-The service can be executed from any C# IDE and from the command line.
-The only difference you will probably notice, is how environment variables are configured.
-See the documentation below for more information.

 ## Project Structure